-Samsung's entry-level Galaxy Buds are due for a refresh, and if previous trends are anything to go by, 2023 is the year that we might just see that happen.
-While we've reviewed various Galaxy Buds models throughout the last few years, we are yet to be truly wowed by a Samsung pair, with wireless earbuds from Sony, Apple and Bose stealing the spotlight in the audio department.
+Samsung's entry-level Galaxy Buds are due for a refresh, and if previous trends are anything to go by, there's a good chance this could happen in 2023.
+We've reviewed various Galaxy Buds models through the years, but they tend to struggle sonically, with the best wireless earbuds from Sony, Apple and Bose stealing the spotlight in the audio department.

-So what are we hoping for from the Galaxy Buds 3 and Buds 3 Pro models from Samsung?
-Well, we don't have much to go off of as rumours and leaks have been light up to this point, so we've compiled what we can expect to see from Samsung's next-gen buds, as well as some features and improvements we're hoping to see to take these truly wireless earbuds up a notch (or two).
+So what are we hoping for from the Galaxy Buds 3 from Samsung?
+Well, there haven't been a lot of rumours and leaks up to this point, so we've compiled a few predictions on pricing and launch date, and drawn up a list of features and improvements we're hoping to see to take these truly wireless earbuds up a notch (or two).

 The first two Galaxy Buds saw a two-year gap between new models, with the Galaxy Buds 2 launching in August 2021, and the original Galaxy Buds making their debut in March 2019.
-This could point to 2023 being the year we see the Galaxy Buds 3 and with a Galaxy Unpacked event scheduled for 1st February, this could be Samsung's opportunity to reveal the next generation buds.
-We did see the Galaxy Buds+ spring up in 2020, as a revised edition of the prior year's buds, however, we don't have Galaxy Buds 2+ on our radar.
+This could point to 2023 being the year we see the Galaxy Buds 3.

 The Galaxy Buds 3 will hopefully keep up Samsung's track record of offering affordable true wireless earbuds.
 The Galaxy Buds 2 and original Galaxy Buds both launched for £139 / $150 / €149 / AU$219, so fingers crossed that Samsung follows this trend for another generation.